 NOTE: The most up to date version of these instructions are always shipped with Reveal.
-See Help / Integration Guide.
+See Help / Integration Guide in app for the integration guide that's intended for your current version.

 To inspect your iOS or tvOS application or app extension with Reveal you must first link it with the Reveal Server framework.